GravityPDF/gravity-pdf-documentation/docs/v6/extensions/previewer-add-on.md

 ### Disable Text-Copying Protection

 By default, users cannot copy any text on PDF pages.
 Enable this setting to render the text in the [Document Object Model (DOM)](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction), making it selectable for users and providing better accessibility for Screen Readers.
-When you enable this setting the [grab-scroll feature](#grab-scroll) will be turned off so that text can be selected.
+When enabled, the [grab-scroll feature](#grab-scroll) will be turned off so that text can be selected.

 <ResponsiveEmbed src="https://player.vimeo.com/video/694720034" allow="fullscreen" allowfullscreen />